lucasdavid/lucasdavid.github.io/Computer-Vision/_posts/2021-06-08-vectorization.md

 {% include figure.html
    src="/assets/images/posts/cv/vectorization/tfflowers-sepia.png"
-   alt="The samples in the TF-Flowers dataset, after the Sepia filter is applied." figcaption="Figure 2.
-The samples in the TF-Flowers dataset, after the Sepia filter is applied." %}
+   alt="The samples in the TF-Flowers dataset, after the Sepia filter is applied." caption="The samples in the TF-Flowers dataset, after the Sepia filter is applied." %}

 ### *Challenge:* Transform a batch of RGB images into gray-scale images.